Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 What do you think about Microsoft and C# versus the merits of Swift?

 What are Rust's prospects like?
-(Score:2, Interesting)
+(Score:3, Interesting)

 C# is well-established, and Microsoft has shown that it's very willing to adapt C# as necessary to support new techniques.
 I wouldn't be surprised at all if C# inherited good ideas from Swift.